Last Updated: July 31, 2020

 Cobb Travel & Tourism is actively monitoring the ongoing news surrounding COVID-19.
 The safety and health of our visitors, hospitality partners and residents is a top priority.

 Georgia has lifted its “stay at home” orders, which means Cobb County and its six cities are open for visitors.
-Elderly and “medically fragile” community members have been asked to continue sheltering in place through June 12.
+Elderly and “medically fragile” community members have been asked to continue sheltering in place.
 Please check specific web sites of attractions, restaurants, hotels and others for up-to-date information on their level of operations.

 Travelers to Cobb should know that Cobb Travel & Tourism is in close contact with regional public health officials and elected officials, as well as with national travel associations, and will actively communicate with visitors if the situation surrounding COVID-19 changes.